mohamed-nabawy/cart/README.md

 Errors:

+in case of a request sent to any of the api endpoints and its method not supported, it will respond with a 400 status code and body with the following: null

 in case of a request sent to any of the api endpoints and it's not exist, it will respond with a 404 status code and body with the following: null

-in case of a request sent to any of the api endpoints and it's not processable on the server, it will respond with a 422 status code and body with the following json object:
+in case of a request sent to any of the api endpoints and its input not processable on the server, it will respond with a 422 status code and body with the following json object:
 {
 	'error' => 'Invalid input'
 }

 ```